WalterNadalin/ParallelKDTree/README.md

-# SecondAssignment
+# Parallel *k*-d tree
-*Second Foundation of High Performance Computing assignment - University of Trieste - Academic Year 2021/2022*
+This is an education project.
+Details follow.

-## Build a *k*-d tree for 2-dimensional data
+## Goal: build a *k*-d tree for 2-dimensional data
 **Remark**: read `report.pdf` for a detailed explanation of the project and the results.

 *k*-d trees are a data structures presented originally by Friedman, Bentley and Finkel in 1977 to represent a set of *k*-dimensional data in order to make them efficiently searchable.